- libodb http://www.codesynthesis.com/products/odb/

 The standard Visual Studio project and solution files are used on this

 platform.
-The provided project files expect the libodb and sqlite
+The provided project files expect the libodb and Boost header

-header and import library directories to be in the VC++ Directories
+and import library directories to be in the VC++ Directories Include and

-Include and Library search lists.
-For libodb, see the INSTALL file in
+Library search lists.
+For libodb, see the INSTALL file in the package

-the package directory for more information on how to setup the VC++
+directory for more information on how to setup the VC++ Directories.
+For

-To build libodb-sqlite, unpack the source code archive and open the
+To build libodb-boost, unpack the source code archive and open the

-directory (referred to as libodb-sqlite\ from now on).
+directory (referred to as libodb-boost\ from now on).
 Here <N> is the

 version of Visual Studio that you are using.
 Once the solution is open,